 Processing of the 'start' command stops, when the script reaches the state 'running'.
 For each asynchronous state change of the running script, a '531' reply is sent.
 Processing of the 'start' command is also stopped if an error occurs before the state 'running' is reached.
-In this case, the run is aborted and a '535' reply is generated.
+In this case, the run is aborted and a '538' reply is generated.
+An optional '536' reply can be send before the '538' reply to report an error message.